gavinmcfarland/stancy/README.md

 - ### Singular Folders

   When a singular name is used for a folder an item will be created (instead of a collection).
-The files contained in that folder will become fields in that resource.
+The files contained in that folder will become fields in that item.

 ---